 - The requirement for declaring 30 hours of continuing professional development (CPD) each year was removed.
 The Government and the FE and skills sector recognise the importance of CPD to the profession, however, and have an expectation that CPD should continue.

 - The statutory requirement to obtain Qualified Teacher Learning and Skills (QTLS) and Associate Teacher Learning and Skills (ATLS) was removed.
-Since 1 April 2012, after the Institute for Learning’s successful campaign, QTLS is recognised in law as the equivalent to QTS for teaching in maintained schools.
+However, since 1 April 2012, after the Institute for Learning’s successful campaign, QTLS is recognised in law as the equivalent to QTS for teaching in maintained schools.

 The Lifelong Learning Sector / further education and skills sectors include: adult and community education, further education colleges, work-based learning, prison / offender education, armed forces and SFA funded training in the Third Sector.
 The qualifications were further changed in Sept 2013 and Jan 2014 and AET, CET and DET replaced PTLLS, CTLLS and DTLLS.
 The Education and Training Foundation was set up in August 2013 – see question below.